liferay/liferay-docs/discover/portal/articles/02-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/03-managing-content-types-in-staging.markdown

 Imagine a scenario where a site has approximately 4000 images or documents.
 If the previews and thumbnails are turned on, this could end up in 28000 physical files on the disk.
-If staging is set up to publish the previews and thumbnails, this would mean that instead of taking care of the 4000 images, it will process seven times more files!
+If staging is set up to publish the previews and thumbnails, this would mean that instead of taking care of the 4000 images, it would process seven times more files!
 If you still want to use the previews on your live environment, you can set up that Liferay instance to generate them automatically.